yama-kei/rallyhub-mobile/README.md

-# 🚀 RallyHub — AI-Accelerated Pickleball Match Tracking App
+# 🚀 RallyHub — Pickleball Match Tracking App

 RallyHub is a cross-platform mobile application (iOS + Android) built with **Expo + React Native** and a **Supabase** backend.
 It enables pickleball players to seamlessly: